BenjaFriend/Weave_Engine/README.md

 _Chris Cascioli, Course Syllabus_

+All of these items have since been heavily modified, but it is worth noting for the begining architectural decisions that had to be made.

 The reason that I am using this core framework for this project is because the focus is not on graphics, and it provided a good starting point to go off of.

 ---

-## Creating assets
+## Creating art assets

 If you want to create models, textures, or other art assets for the Weave Engine there are a couple of things you should be aware of.